2Gunz/software_435/README.md

 # Crownpoint Healthcare Facilities Scheduling App
 This repository contains the code for an employee scheduling app designed for Crownpoint Healthcare Facilities as part of ECE 435: Software Engineering.
-The code is currently still in the development stages.
+Our app is written in python and uses the flask framework to communicate with a MySQL database.
+Users will be able to register and login to submit a request form designating their shift preferences.
+This information will be taken into consideration as our backend algorithms schedule employees for the month.
+Once the scheduling magic is done, the app will produce a shareable calendar.
+In addition, our app will be deployed using AWS to take advantages of the benefits of cloud computing.
+Some of which include scalability, availability, maintenance, and reliability.
+At this point in time, our code is in the development stages.
+Please check back to see the finished product.

+Team: Miguel Lujan, Rachel Fulcher, Leon Wilson, Kashif Nadeen, Panayioti Kitsos, Will Forrister, Kushal Patel
-  Run with: python app.py
+  Run with: python application.py